rahulhaque/laravel-filepond/README.md

 Processing the file object manually will not update the associated `Filepond` model which is used to keep track of the uploaded files.
 However the expired files will be cleaned up as usual by the scheduled command.
 It is recommended that you either call the [delete()](#delete) method or update the underlying model by calling [getModel()](#getModel) method after the processing is done.

+> [!NOTE]
-> **Note:** This method is not available when third party storage is set as your temporary storage.
+> This method is not available when third party storage is set as your temporary storage.
 The files are uploaded directly to your third party storage and not available locally for any further modification.
 Calling this method in such condition will throw error that the file is not found.

 #### getModel()